ItzBlitz98/torrentflix/README.md

 **Alias example**

-Using a bash / zsh alias nicer to use.
+Using a bash / zsh alias is recommended and makes it easier to use.

 Here is an example alias you can use (dont forget to change the directory to where your script is located):